zulip/zulip/docs/code-style.rst

 -  Overly fine commits are easily squashed, but not vice versa, so err toward small commits, and the code reviewer can advise on squashing.

+It can take some practice to get used to writing your commits this way.
+For example, often you'll start adding a feature, and discover you need to a refactoring partway through writing the feature.
+When that happens, we recommend stashing your partial feature, do the refactoring, commit it, and then finish implementing your feature.

 Commit Messages
 ---------------